Chapter 13.08

 1. The lowest dwelling plumbing fixture is twelve inches or less above the rim of the nearest upstream manhole.

-2. When deemed necessary by the environmental and water resources director to protect public health or safety.
+2. When deemed necessary by the utilities director to protect public health or safety.

 B. All existing property owners shall be required to install, operate and maintain a backflow prevention device if they meet any of the following provisions: